DW Logo Action Alert

 Representative decision-making loopholes

-• governments are still not required to consult with the public in a meaningful way even when making important, society-changing decisions;
+• governments are still not required to consult with the public in a meaningful way (through referendums or other ways) even when making important, society-changing decisions;

 • there are still no effective checks on the power of Cabinet ministers to appoint party supporters to law enforcement positions such as judges and the heads of watchdog agencies, boards, commissions and tribunals (such as requiring a majority of federal political party leaders to approve every appointment);